QuantEcon/lecture-python-intro/lectures/business_cycle.md

 ```

-We can the metadata to learn more about the series (click to expand).
+We can look at the series' metadata to learn more about the series (click to expand).

 ```{code-cell} ipython3
 :tags: [hide-output]